oliviathevampire/obsidian-wiki/content/something/BlockMaterials.md

-# Armor Materials
+# Block Properties

 Block Materials define the map color and some basic properties of blocks.

-Named block materials go in the `blocks/materials` directory in the content pack part of the addon.
+Named block materials go in the `blocks/properties` directory in the content pack part of the addon.

 E.g.
 ```
-content/examplepack/blocks/materials/stronk.json
+content/examplepack/blocks/properties/stronk.json
 ```

 ## Basic structure of the JSON file